Historically Significant Collection Of Dorothea Lange Portraits To Be Sold By The Berding Trust

 “In my experience, this rare family record is an historically significant body of work” said Russ Anderson, a photography and fine art dealer who is handling the sale of the collection.“Lange often spoke of the importance of intimacy in the making of a portrait and this highly personal collection of stylistically diverse images of the Clausen family, made over a period of 13 years, illuminates the enduring affection Dorothea felt for Gertrude Clausen and her daughters.”

-The photos document the family of Gertrude Clausen, a San Francisco woman who in 1917 married a dairy rancher living in a small village in California's remote Humboldt County, where she subsequently had five daughters.
+The photos document the family of Gertrude Clausen, a San Francisco woman who in 1917 married a dairy rancher in California's remote Humboldt County, where she subsequently had five daughters.
 Clausen maintained her ties to San Francisco and starting in 1919 commissioned Lange to take annual portraits of her children and the family.
-Lange had just recently moved to San Francisco and set up her portrait studio there.
+Lange had recently moved to San Francisco and set up her portrait studio there.

 The collection contains many intimate portraits of the children as infants in 1919 through to young adulthood in 1932 during the ravages of the Great Depression.
 The photos in these years evidence the evolution of Lange's style and skills during a period her husband, the painter Maynard Dixon, was also refining his style to adopt concepts of Modernist painting.
 The final sequence of photos was taken in 1932 on the ranch in Humboldt County, and shows some of the approaches that Lange would soon put to famous effect in photos such as“White Angel Bread Line” (1933) and“Migrant Mother” (1936).
 The collection also contains multiple prints of some of the images, which affords a rare opportunity to see and compare Lange's darkroom techniques first hand.